Experience how maple trees are tapped and syrup is made at the Maple Syrup Celebration at Eastman Nature Center!

 - Latest Posts

-Laura grew up in southern Minnesota and has called the Twin Cities home for over fifteen years.
-On the off chance she gets some free time you’ll find her with her nose in a book, spending time with family and friends, or enjoying a hot cup of coffee.
+Originally from southern Minnesota, Laura has called the Twin Cities home for over fifteen years.
+In her rare free moments, she enjoys reading, spending time with loved ones, and savoring a hot cup of coffee.

 Leave a Reply